hengshuaiyao/HengshuaiYao.github.io/README.md

 ## Welcome!

 Hi, My name is Hengshuai Yao.
-I am interested in reinforcement learning and deep learning based robotics.
-When doing my Ph.D at University of Alberta (2008--2014), I was working with Csaba Szepesvari and Rich Sutton on model-based reinforcement learning.
 Current I am working at Huawei Canada leading a team of 13 developing RL and DL robotics.
 Before that, I was building an AI system for NCSoft in California.
+When doing my Ph.D at University of Alberta (2008--2014), I was working with Csaba Szepesvari, Rich Sutton, Dale Schuurmans, Davood Rafiei, Shalabh Bhatnagar and Chihoon Lee.

 ## Research